 Now come the shameless plugs…

-If you’ve enjoyed this post but want to know why I included Liz Stride if I’m not actually convinced Jack the Ripper killed her, or why my theory about how he and Mary Kelly knew each other is stupid and wrong, swing by my Patreon page at https://www.patreon.com/stephenhenry.
+The link to this famous Patreon page I keep going on about is here: https://www.patreon.com/stephenhenry.
 Or, if you just feel like I deserve a coffee (I actually detest it and prefer tea) then go to https://ko-fi.com/stephenhenry.
 Or don’t.
 No pressure.

 Most likely you found this post through Facebook, so if you like the site, help my page grow! https://www.facebook.com/StephenHenryWriter/ is the place to go, so give it a Like.
 You know you want to…